|

 which is the same as the Western/Automobilia ones have.

-The MiniMarque43 landaulette, released in September 2002, exists in two different versions: one with hood down, and one with hood up.
-The original colour combinations are two-tone grey over black (beautiful!) and two-tone black over light-yellow.
+The MiniMarque43 landaulette, released in September 2002, exists in two different versions: with hood open, and with hood closed.
+The original colour combinations are two-tone grey over black (beautiful!) and two-tone black over light-yellow, although I have never seen the hood closed on a gray/black model.
+The black landaulette was produced a few years later, as is explained below on this page.

 |